2007–08 PFF League: Format

 Fifteen teams competed in the tournament.
-However, Sindh Government Press withdrew before the tournament started.
+However, Sindh Government Press FC withdrew before the tournament started.
 In the group stage, teams were divided into two groups of seven teams each, playing each other in a round-robin format.
 Top three teams from each group progressed to the Super Six stage, where they had to play against each other in another round-robin league.
 Top two teams from the Super Six stage were promoted to the 2008–09 Pakistan Premier League, with the top team being declared as the PFF League champion.